Jake-Shadle/blog_source/content/embedded-bindings/index.md

 ### [`winapi`](https://github.com/retep998/winapi-rs)

-`winapi` is the original "standard" crate for wanting bindings to Windows (well, other than hand rolling), and has served that role well for years.
-It has mostly been small changes over versions to add bindings to more functions/APIs, but there was one major overhaul that is worth noting, the move to split the crate into distinct features in the [0.2 -> 0.3](https://github.com/retep998/winapi-rs/issues/316) migration.
-This was done mostly to mitigate the high compile times for `winapi` (eg. "Ah well 2s is much better than the 30 today!").
+`winapi` is the original "standard" crate for providing bindings to Windows (well, other than hand rolling), and has served that role well for years.
+It has mostly seen small changes over versions to add bindings to more functions/APIs, but there was one major overhaul that is worth noting, the move to split the crate into distinct features in the [0.2 -> 0.3](https://github.com/retep998/winapi-rs/issues/316) migration.
+This was done mostly to mitigate the high compile times for `winapi` (eg. ["Ah well 2s is much better than the 30 today!"](https://github.com/retep998/winapi-rs/issues/316#issuecomment-239697740)).
 You would assume that compile times should be quite low for a bindings crate, but it is not free, which we'll dig into more throughout this post.

 At the time of writing, `winapi` has not seen any release in over 3 years, and while many crates still use it for calling into Windows (we currently have 43 crates in our graph that depend on it), it is slowly being supplanted by `windows` and `windows-sys`.

 ### [`windows-sys`](https://crates.io/crates/windows-sys)

 `windows-sys` came on to the scene late 2021 from Microsoft itself and has several distinct advantages over `winapi`.
-Being maintained is a definite plus, but mostly it had the advantage of essentially covering the entire (Win32) API surface of Windows as captured in [win32metadata](https://github.com/microsoft/win32metadata), as opposed to `winapi` which was mostly? handwritten.
+Being maintained is a definite plus, but mostly it had the advantage of essentially covering the entire Win32 API surface of Windows as captured in [win32metadata](https://github.com/microsoft/win32metadata), as opposed to `winapi` which was mostly? handwritten.
+It also includes bindings to the [Windows Driver Kit](https://en.wikipedia.org/wiki/Windows_Driver_Kit) which notably includes bindings to some [`ntapi`](http://undocumented.ntinternals.net/) functions.

+While `windows-sys` covers all of Win32 unlike `winapi`, `winapi` does have bindings to [some](https://github.com/retep998/winapi-rs/blob/5b1829956ef645f3c2f8236ba18bb198ca4c2468/src/um/d3d12.rs#L2006-L2254) [COM](https://en.wikipedia.org/wiki/Component_Object_Model) interfaces, while in `windows-sys` all COM interfaces are just represented as type aliases to `*mut c_void`.

 ### [`windows`](https://crates.io/crates/windows)